 [Mat 19:10 ESV] 10 The disciples said to him, “If such is the case of a man with his wife, it is better not to marry.”

 In other words, “if it’s that big of a commitment, it may be better not to marry at all”.
-A few points: First, most of the teaching points in the gospels come from Jesus, most of the questions, false assumptions and misconceptions come from the disciples.
+A few observations: First, most of the teaching points in the gospels come from Jesus, most of the questions, false assumptions and misconceptions come from the disciples.
 We should be thankful when they speak up because often they’re saying what we’d be thinking in that situation and we now get a better perspective.
 Here we see a very human response to the dedication it takes to be married.
-Keep in mind most of Jesus’ disciples were probably in their teens or early twenties and had been taught (wrongfully) that divorce was a privilege.
+Keep in mind most of Jesus’ disciples were probably in their teens or early twenties and some had probably been taught (wrongfully) that divorce was a privilege.

 But there is another cultural point of empathy we can have towards the disciples in this scenario.
 At that time it was the parents of the couple who arranged the marriage.
 And in Galilee, the couple was not allowed to spend anytime together until after the wedding!
 Imagine spending your life with a man or woman chosen by somebody else who you’ve never really even gotten to know until after the wedding—a divorce option seems like a nice thing to have in the back pocket.